staticfloat/cryptic-buildkite-plugin/README.md

 In particular, it prevents untrusted contributors from leaking secrets in sensitive pipelines.

 A chain of trust is established starting from the WebUI, as these steps are only editable by repository administrators.
+The WebUI then launches pipelines, using the `cryptic` plugin, which facilitates verification of treehashes before launching pipelines that expect secrets to be available.
+The propagation of the chain of trust after verifying that the repository state has not changed critical files allows unknown contributors to make changes to the majority of the codebase, while retaining a tight leash on critical codepaths that have access to secrets.

 ## Setting up new agents and repositories for `cryptic`